erick805/rickylau-dev/content/blog/about-me/index.md

 Not to mention it is physically tasking on the body depending on who and what you operate on.

 So I was losing both mentally in growth and physically in health.
-Don't get me wrong I was young and despite all the critics I maintained a healthy lifestyle of training 4-8 clients a day and teaching 7 classes a day.
+Don't get me wrong I was young and despite all the critics I maintained a healthy lifestyle of training 4-8 clients and coaching 7 classes a day.
 It was fun and I still love it till this very day, but for me, I wanted challenge.
 So I opened my first online e-commerce business two months in coming back from China.

 It was a very small startup consisting of two people, and that was where I first got my hands into programming.

-Editing html and css within Shopify's e-commerce platform.
+Editing html and css within Shopify's e-commerce CMS.

-I enjoyed it very much so, and once finally finishing my degree in Kinesiology, decided to venture into the world of code.
+Fascinated by the intricacies of modern web development, and once finally finishing my degree in Kinesiology, I decided to venture into the world of code.

-My first few months were self guided study with a couple of udemy courses and youtube videos and eventually I decided to invest into a bootcamp in Fall of 2018.
+My first few months were self guided study with a couple of online courses and youtube videos and eventually I decided to invest into a bootcamp in Fall of 2018.
 I applied early 2019 and was immediately accepted into [Fullstack Academy of Code](https://www.fullstackacademy.com/).

-Where I graduated, and currently working as a Teaching Fellow for the upcoming cohort of 1909 WDF.
+Where I graduated, and currently working as a Teaching Fellow for the cohort of 1909 NYC WDF.

-Always eager and hungry to learn, I am inspired by deep learning & emerging tech and hope to bring people closer together through social value, physical and mental betterment, community, and impactful experiences.
+Always eager and hungry to learn, I am driven by incremental progress to unbox complex problems and hope to bring people closer together through social value, physical and mental betterment, community, and impactful experiences.

+-RL